Curriculum Intent and Model

 Our curriculum focuses on the development of the whole child and can be broadly split into the four categories: The Academic and Examined curriculum; Growing Up in 21st Century Britain; Student Health and Well-Being; Cultural Capital and Enrichment.

-Our daily timetable is split into five 55 minute lessons, 30 minutes reading/intervention and 20 minutes values time.
+Our daily timetable is split into 5 x 60 minute lessons, 30minutes form time.
 In KS3, to provide a broad and balanced offer, all students study 13 different subject disciplines.

 To implement our intended aims, we recognise our curriculum needs to be fluid and continually reviewed.
 Our academy is constantly evolving; numbers on roll are increasing each year and we have an ever-changing social demography of students transferring to the school.
 As such, our curriculum is designed to allow us to plan learning experiences that can be made bespoke to the context and requirements of our learners.